Mahbub049/hostelmania/README.md

 # HostelMania

+HostelMania is a comprehensive meal management system designed for student hostels, providing an efficient and user-friendly platform for students and administrators.
+Streamlines meal management, improves user engagement through reviews and ratings, and enhances user experience with responsive design and persistent login.

 - **Admin Username:** admin@gmail.com
 - **Admin Password:** admin1234
 - **Live Site URL:** [https://hostelmaniabd.web.app/](https://hostelmaniabd.web.app/)

-## Features of HostelMania
+## Features

-- **Student Login and Registration:** Secure and seamless authentication for students with social login options.
-- **Meal Management:** Admins can add, update, and delete meal data efficiently.
+- **Meal Management and Dashboard:** Admins can add, update, and delete meal data efficiently.
+They can serve foods, add Upcoming foods, manage users can make admin, see reviews and add foods too.
+Users can see their orders food in the dashboard ,they can update their review and can see payment history.
-- **Responsive Design:** Fully responsive design ensuring a smooth experience on mobile, tablet, and desktop devices.
-- **Meal Reviews and Ratings:** Students can review and rate meals, with easy options to edit or delete their reviews.
-- **Category-Based Meal Display:** Meals are categorized into Breakfast, Lunch, and Dinner for easy navigation.
-- **Upcoming Meals:** Students can view and like upcoming meals, with premium users having special privileges.
+- **Category-Based Meal Display and Upcoming Meals:** Meals categorized into Breakfast, Lunch, and Dinner.
+User can filter by price range, category and search using keywords too.
+View and like upcoming meals, with special privileges for premium users.
-- **Membership Packages:** Offers Silver, Gold, and Platinum membership plans with unique benefits for each.
+- **Membership Packages:** Silver, Gold, and Platinum plans with unique benefits.
+After payment users can like the upcoming foods and which can be added to food list later.
-- **Persistent Login:** Users stay logged in even after refreshing the page, enhancing user experience.
-- **Notifications:** Custom notifications for all CRUD operations, authentication, and other important actions.
-- **Secure Data Handling:** Environment variables are used to secure Firebase config keys and MongoDB credentials.
-- **Filter and Search for Meals** User can search, filter meals according to price and category also
-- **Profile:** User can view their profile and details.
-- **User Reviews and Requests** User can request meals and can manage them and reviews too can be updated.

-## Additional Sections

-### 1. Contact Us
-Contact information about the HostelMania are provided in the homepage with category wise meal review

 ## Technology Stack
 - **Frontend:** React.js, HTML5, TailwindCSS
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB